-The College is not a place to bring pets, including dogs and cats, unless under consultation with classroom teachers to add to the class learning program.
-Pets need to remain at home unless prior arrangements have taken place.
+The College is not a place to bring pets, including dogs and cats.
+Pets are not to be brought onto the College Campus.

 Grievances

 At the College we aim to create a warm supportive environment between home and school.
 Therefore, it is important for the home not to undermine the authority of the College by openly questioning the actions of staff, nor for the teacher to undermine the values of the home by openly questioning a parent.